claritylab/lucida/README.md

 ### Sirius-suite

 [Sirius-suite](sirius-suite) contains all the kernels extracted from the end-to-end application.
-See README for more information.
+See [README](sirius-suite/README.md) for more information.

 ### Additional info

 - bits: folder with old/useful scripts
+- lib: java libs for full application
+- models: accoustic models for speech-recognition
+- sphinx4: alternative to using pocketsphinx for speech reconition (see ./start-asr-server.sh)